-Dosing of these drugs should start low and titrate slowly to avoid CNS side effects; it may take several months for optimal pain control.
+Dosing of these drugs should be started low and titrated up gradually to avoid CNS side effects; it may take several months for optimal pain control.
 These drugs are considered first line over opioids or tramadol for neuropathic pain management.

 Antidepressants For Pain: TCAs